KevOneRedOne/YnovBank/README.md

 2. **Semantic Release**
    - Apply semantic versioning based on commit messages
-   - Generate changelogs
+   - Generate changelogs for all components
-   - Create version files for API
+   - Create version file for Go API
-   - Update package.json versions
+   - Update package.json versions for React app and Express API

 3. **Docker Images**
    - Build Docker images for all components: